Skip to main content

 }

 After April 1st, Amex online payments fall back to the processing_ecomm rate.
-A brand configuration can also be retired immediately by setting effective_end to the current time.

 POST /v1/sub_accounts/acc_xxx/fee_configurations/platform